Russell-Tran/rice-methane-society/_posts/2021-12-05-the-rice-methane-society.md

 3) Field trial oxygenation of rice paddies

-4) Field trial various proliferations of methanotrophs in rice paddie
+4) Field trial various proliferations of methanotrophs in rice paddies

 5) Field trial various proliferations of phages in rice paddies